 About 1 hour and 40 minutes by car from Midtown Manhattan

 This game park is open seasonally from mid-April to mid-October.
-A visit here will get you up close and personal with wild, exotic creatures as well as the usual barnyard friends.
-Kids can hand-feed the resident giraffe and a pair of friendly camels.
-There's a forest dubbed "Bambiland," where deer will sidle up to you for a treat, as well as opportunities to feed goats, llamas, alpacas, and a donkey by hand, or bottle-feed the littlest residents in the nursery.
+A visit here gets you up close and personal with wild, exotic creatures as well as the usual barnyard friends.
+Kids can hand-feed Clifford, the resident giraffe, and a pair of friendly camels.
+There's a forest dubbed "Bambiland," where deer sidle up to you for a treat, as well as opportunities to feed goats, llamas, alpacas, and a donkey by hand.
+You can bottle-feed the littlest residents in the nursery.
 Pony rides are offered, as well as a small selection of carnival-style amusement park rides.